 The buck doesn’t stop after the customer confirms the order and puts in their credit card details.

-In this email, customers need to know that their order went through, when it will ship, how to track that shipment and what to expect next.
+When 93% of shoppers expect to receive proactive shipment and delivery updates, this is critical to get right.
+The most immediate email shoppers expect to receive upon converting to a customer is the order confirmation or purchase receipt.
+Customers need to know that their order went through, when it will ship, how to track that shipment and what to expect next.

 They should also know what to do if they encounter any issues in the meantime.

-For example, look at this order confirmation email from Book Depository.
+For example, look at this order confirmation email from Gymshark:

 Another email you need to have is the shipping confirmation email